zap0xfce2/Scripts/README.md

 ## *-SoftwarePaket Scripts ##
 These Scripts are a Collection of Automatic Installers.
 Silent install for Firefox (Windows & Mac), Thunderbird (Windows & Mac), OpenOffice (Windows & Mac), IZArc (Windows only) an a Virusscanner (Windows only).

+## printc ##
+A simple script to output colorful messages to your bash.
+Usefull for bash installation scripts.